SBNovaScript/scrum-pointer/README.md

 To run the full application, you will need to have both the client and server services running at the same time.

 More information: https://baumann.codes/projects/scrum_pointer

+## Usage

+Navigate to both the client and server folders, and run:

+`npm start`